GLIDER PHASE OF D-DAY BEGINS

 RAF Aldermaston and Ramsbury Airfields, England · June 3, 1944

 On this date in 1944 in Aldermaston, England, men of the 434th Troop Carrier Group and the 101st Airborne Division began moving 52 CG‑4A gliders and C‑47 Skytrain tow planes onto the airfield to lead the glider phase of Operation Overlord, the invasion of Nazi-occupied France.
 Taking off five minutes behind the 434th from Ramsbury airfield over 100 miles to the west was the 437th Group towing 52 CG‑4A gliders for the 82nd Airborne Division.
-Each of these powerless, unarmed gliders carried 13 men and their gear or four men and cargo: Jeeps or 37mm antitank guns, ammunition, and medical supplies.
+Each of these powerless, unarmed gliders carried 13 men and their gear or four men and cargo: a Jeep or a Jeep trailer fully loaded with combat supplies, bulldozers to make landing strips for later glider landings, a 75mm howitzer or 37mm antitank gun, sundry ammunition and/or medical supplies.
 Gen. Maxwell Taylor, 101st Airborne commander, stretched out on the floor on pillows, catching shut-eye.
 Most men remained seated, helmet in lap into which some vomited though most vomit ended up on the floor.

 Over Guernsey and Jersey, the German-occupied Channel Islands, enemy flak batteries opened fire on the Skytrains and their gliders.
 Over France, flying at 1,000 ft or less, the sky armada was within crossfire range of German machine guns and flak guns.
 Pilots, nicknamed “suicide jockeys,” weaved and twisted, throwing heavily burdened men inside the fuselage this way and that, the bruising and bone-jarring made worse by slipping on the vomit-strewn floor.